zio/zio-schema/docs/derivations/ordering-derivation.md

 ---
-id: deriving-ordering
+id: ordering-derivation
-title: "Deriving Ordering"
+title: "Ordering Derivation"
 ---

 Standard Scala library provides a type class called `Ordering[A]` that allows us to compare values of type `A`.
 ZIO Schema provides a method called `ordering` that generates an `Ordering[A]` instance for the underlying type described by the schema: